Skip to main content

 transaction-max-ms

-Description: How long to wait for success, in milliseconds, before timing out a transaction on the server (typically, but not necessarily, during replica write or duplicate resolution).
-This is overwritten by the client transaction timeout (if set).
-Transactions taking longer than this time (or the time specified in the client policy) return a timeout and tick the client_write_timeout metric.
+Description: How long to wait for success, in milliseconds, before timing out a transaction on the server, typically, but not necessarily, during replica write or duplicate resolution.
+This is overwritten if the client transaction timeout is set.
+Transactions taking longer than this time, or the time specified in the client policy, return a timeout and tick the client_write_timeout metric.

 Related parameters and dependencies: